MayankKumar10/AssignmentProject/README.md

 ## Game Assignment

-This folder contains the Game Assignment created for Metaversity.
+This folder contains the GamePortal Assignment created for Metaversity App.